ccwoolfolk/reveal/slides.md

 };
 ```

-- But now we need a way to differentiate Concepts/Labs
+But now we need a way to narrow Concepts/Labs
-- So we're back to narrowing a union type

 ---